-Place the screenshot and all project related source files in a single directory and zip that directory.
+Place the screenshots and result.txt (described below) and all project related source files in a single directory and zip that directory.
 The file will be named <yourandrewID>Project3.zip.
 For example, if I were to submit project 3, it would be named mm6Project3.zip.
 Submit one zipped directory to Canvas.